decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-3.md

 ### 6.1 What is Evolutionary Computation?

-**Evolutionary Computation (EC)** is a family of optimization algorithms inspired by biological evolution.
-It uses mechanisms like selection, recombination, and mutation to evolve solutions.
+**Evolutionary Computation (EC)** is a family of optimization algorithms inspired by the principles of biological evolution.
+It mimics the process of natural selection where the fittest individuals survive and reproduce, passing their characteristics to the next generation.
+EC uses mechanisms like selection, recombination (crossover), and mutation to evolve a population of candidate solutions toward better solutions over successive generations.
+This approach is particularly effective for complex optimization problems where traditional methods fail or are too slow.

 > **"Evolutionary Computation mimics the process of natural evolution to solve optimization and search problems."**